Table Of Contents

 If you are reading this, you are very likely on your way to realizing your business dreams.
-Depending on how far along you are in the loan application process, you have jumped through many hoops and checked off a great deal of the long list of Small Business Administration’s requirements to get financing.
+Depending on how far along you are in the loan application process, you have jumped through many hoops and checked off a great deal of the long list of the Small Business Administration’s requirements to get financing.
 You may even be approved and the money is already on its way!

 Now you need a life insurance policy as collateral for the loan before you can close the deal?
 Let’s talk about that.

 Why Does An SBA Loan Require Life Insurance?

 The Small Business Administration (SBA) Loan Program is designed to help new and existing small businesses acquire the funding needing to grow or expand.
 The SBA offers several types of loan options but the most common is the 7(a) Loan Program.
 The SBA’s role is not to lend money but to guarantee a portion of the loan made by participating lenders, usually banks.
 The lender initiates the loan, and if the SBA agrees to provide guarantees, the lender funds and services the loan.

 The specific reasons why the SBA requires life insurance can be found in the SOP 50 10 5(H), Lender and Development Company Loan Programs manual provided by the U.S. Small Business Administration’s Office of Financial Assistance.
 This exhaustive document is an excellent resource for all things concerning SBA Loan Programs.